nvx0/light-term/README.md

 Issues and contributions are welcome!

 # Download
-<button href="https://github.com/falseCloud/light-term/releases/download/1.0.0/light-term-pre.zip">Click me to download</button>
+<a href="https://github.com/falseCloud/light-term/releases/download/1.0.0/light-term-pre.zip">Click me to download</a>